 Wilson's concentrated solar power (CSP) system targets 5-6 cents/kilowatt-hour

-In addition to its cost and operating advantages, the Wilson System offers significant other advantages over other clean energy technologies.
-The system uses modular, mass-produced components with minimal on-site deployment costs and few environmental impacts.
-Unlike most other CSP systems that use scarce water resources to make steam to drive large turbines, Wilson System turbines use compressed hot air.
-Wilson System turbines can optionally use conventional fuels such as natural gas or biofuels when the thermal storage system is depleted if it is desired to provide completely firm fully-dispatchable power 24/7, regardless of weather.
+In addition to its cost and operating advantages, the Wilson 24Solar Plant offers significant additional advantages over other clean energy technologies.
+The Plants use mostly proven, mass-produced components with minimal on-site deployment costs and and little impact on the land.
+In other words, all Wilson 24Solar Plants are identical and are erected quickly, like wind machines.
+Unlike most other CSP systems that use scarce water resources for making steam to drive large turbines, compressed hot air drives the turbines used in Wilson 24Solar Plants.
+These proven, plug-n-play "microturbines" can use gas or liquid fuels when the thermal storage system is depleted to maintain completely uninterruptible power, if desired.

-Wilson's System uses "best of breed" commercial heliostats, power tower components and reliable, proven microturbine power generation packages.
-Wilson will incorporate its own, MIT-invented, high-temperature ceramic components into its future CSP systems, which will enable them to compete with even the lowest cost fossil fuel baseload systems.
-To this end, Wilson Solarpower recently completed Phase 2 of US Department of Energy (DOE) grant of $3.9 million to further the development of its key components to increase modular size and efficiency of the Wilson CSP System.
+24Solar Plants use "best of breed" commercial heliostats, tower components and reliable, proven microturbine.
+Wilson will incorporate its own, MIT-invented, high-temperature ceramic components into future 24Solar Plants, which will enable them to compete with even the lowest cost fossil fuel baseload systems.
+To this end, Wilson Solarpower recently completed Phase 2 of its US Department of Energy (DOE) grant (totalling $3.9 million) to further the development of its key components to increase modular size and efficiency of the Wilson CSP System.

-• Simple, low-cost, all-factory produced, minimal on-site labor.
-Uses existing heavy industry factories, new factories not required
+• Is simple, low-cost, all-factory produced with minimal on-site labor; uses existing heavy industry factories; new factories not required

 • Uses no water/steam, salts, oils, hydrogen or helium

-• Has extremely high reliability due to redundancy of numerous modules
+• Has extremely high reliability due to redundancy of numerous 24Solar Plants in a single power project

 • Power project size is widely variable (400 kilowatts to 1000s megawatts)